pixelspark/catena/Documentation/SQL.md

 Returns a list of all tables that are accessible (disregarding permissions) as a single table with column 'name' containing the name of each table.

+#### IF THEN ELSE END

+A top-level IF statement can be used to control execution flow.
+The standard IF statement looks as follows:

+	IF ?amount > 0 THEN UPDATE balance SET balance = balance + ?amount WHERE iban = ?iban ELSE FAIL END;

+You can also add additional `ELSE IF` clauses:

+	IF ?x < 10 THEN INSERT INTO foo(x) VALUES(?x) ELSE IF ?x < 20 THEN INSERT INTO bar(x) VALUES (?x) ELSE FAIL END;

+The branches of an IF statement can only contain mutating statements (e.g. no SELECT).

+When an `ELSE` clause is omitted, `ELSE FAIL` is implied:

+	IF ?x < 10 THEN INSERT INTO foo(x) VALUES(?x) END;

+The top-level IF-statement is very useful for restricting template grants to certain subsets of parameters.

 #### FAIL